saarinenv/evk/evk/kit_ruuvi.rst

 Evaluation kit by Ruuvi
 =======================

-This guide will walk you through on how to get started with the Wirepas evaluation kit.
+This guide will walk you through on how to get started with the Wirepas Mesh (WM) evaluation kit (EVK).

 Kit introduction and Content
 ============================

-The Wirepas EVK consists of a preflashed set of Hardware combined with Wirepas Tools and reference drivers
+The Wirepas EVK consists of pre-programmed set of hardware combined with Wirepas Tools and reference software.

 Hardware content
 ----------------

-- Raspberry pi
+- Raspberry Pi (RPi)

-- Pre-configured SD-Card for the Rapsberry pi to operate as a Wirepas Gateway
+- Pre-configured SD-Card for the RPi to operate as a Wirepas Gateway

 - Pre-configured USB Dongle to operate as a Wirepas Mesh network sink (connected to the Gateway)